VeronikaRuliskova/help/docs/customized-notifications.md

 ---

 ## Can I create my own customized SMS notificiation?
 As a developer, you can use custom hooks that enable you to send SMS notification that you define yourself.
-You can request this function from a different place (e.g. different WooCommerce plugin).
+You can request this function from a different place (e.g. different plugin).

 > It is **strictly prohibited** to exploit SMS notification for promotional/marketing uses.
 It must be used for [transactional sms](difference-promotional-transactional-sms.md#transactional-sms) only.